Monticello Carnegie Library

-Monticello Carnegie Library, also known as the White County Historical Society, is a former library in the historic Carnegie library building located at Monticello, White County, Indiana.
+Monticello Carnegie Library, also known as the White County Historical Society, is a former library in the historic Carnegie library building located at Monticello, Indiana.
 It was built in 1907, and is a two-story, Classical Revival style buff brick building on a raised basement.
 It features a large limestone entrance portico and full round arched window openings.
 A two-story addition was built in 1957.
 The original building was constructed with a $10,000 grant from the Carnegie Foundation.

 It was listed on the National Register of Historic Places in 2013.
 The old Monticello Carnegie Library no longer contains a public library.
 It functions today as the offices of the White County Indiana Historical Society.
 The town's present public library is the Monticello-Union Township Public Library at 321 W. Broadway St.